alkimcogneuro/BrainSpeechCoherencePublic/README.md

     sig_speech:  vector of speech data (should be same length and sample rate as eeg data--the speech should be downsampled).
     sig_eeg:    vector of eeg data
     nfft:  the number of points used in the Fourier transform. we'll typically make this equal to the legnth of the signals.
+   # plotting results
+   - see `plot_results_script.m` for an exampple of how to plot topographic maps of the results of MSC analyses